Savannah is both a historic and charming city, filled to the brim with history, hearty food, and entertaining bars.

 Dining options range from the downright casual, like Vinnie Van Go-Go’s, to the refined fare at Belford’s Steak and Seafood.
 Eat indoors to beat the heat, or outdoors to top up your tan whilst scoping out the next place to hop into.

-Between browsing the numerous art galleries and impressive shops of all kinds, (Beef Jerky Emporium, anyone?), you can easily spend most of the afternoon in City Market.
+Between browsing the numerous art galleries and impressive shops of all kinds, (Beef Jerky Experience, anyone?), you can easily spend most of the afternoon in City Market.

 Your two-day trip in Savannah will go by in a flash, so what better way to cap off the trip than enjoying a cocktail from a rooftop overlooking the city?

-Fortunately, there’s no shortage of rooftops to choose from – whether you take the riverfront’s famous Rocks on the Roof, or Peregrin’s by Chippewa Square, you’re in for a good night and some incredible sights.
+Fortunately, there’s no shortage of rooftops to choose from.
+Whether you opt for the riverfront’s famous Rocks on the Roof, or Peregrin’s by Chippewa Square, you’re in for a good night and some incredible sights.

 With sweeping views of the city, you can recollect the trip as you gaze out at the streets and squares of Savannah from above.
 Perhaps you’ll debate the existence of ghosts, justify adding “y’all” to your vernacular, or just shamelessly indulge in some fried food before swearing to diet after you return.